truhy/fatfs_c5/readme.md

 ## Limitations

 - I did not override the portable get_fattime() function because the Cyclone V SoCFPGA does not have an RTC, instead we can use the default function with a constant date.
-To do we edit the FatFs ffconf.h file with the parameter: FF_FS_NORTC = 1 and a constant date
+To do this we edit the FatFs ffconf.h file with the parameter: FF_FS_NORTC = 1 and a constant date
 - Only the char type string is supported;	it is very difficult to support wchar_t string, UNICODE string, etc.

 ## Libraries used in the source code